 These items include investments in associates, long-term loans and other long-term receivables that are stated at nominal value.
 Investments in associates are ownership interests of more than 20% in companies in which the Investis Group has no control.
 They are valued and accounted for using the equity method.

 Deferred tax assets are recognised to the extent that it is probable that future taxable profit will be available against which temporary differences or unused tax losses can be utilised.

 Impairment of assets

 If there is any indication of impairment, an impairment test is performed immediately.
 If the carrying amount exceeds the recoverable amount, an impairment loss is recognised in the income statement.
-As the goodwill is already charged against equity at the date of the acquisition, an impairment of the goodwill does not affect the income statement but leads to a disclosure in the notes only.
+As the goodwill is already charged against equity at the date of the acquisition, an impairment of the goodwill does not affect the income statement but leads to a disclosure in the respective note.